suncica-negra/web-shop/README.md

 Tools Used: **HTML, CSS, JavaScript, Node.js, Express.js, MongoDB**

-The app is functional and is online: https://my-awesome-web-shop.herokuapp.com
+The app is functional and online: https://my-awesome-web-shop.herokuapp.com

 ********************************************